 Servings: 6 | Total Time: 60 minutes

-2 small apples, sliced thin
+- 2 small apples, sliced thin

-2 T brown sugar
+- 2 Tbsp brown sugar

-3/4 c flour
+- 3/4 c flour

-1 T sugar
+- 1 Tbsp sugar

-1/2 t salt
+- 1/2 tsp salt

-2/3 c milk
+- 2/3 c milk

-powdered sugar for serving (optional)
+- powdered sugar for serving (optional)

 - In a medium bowl, whisk flour, sugar, and salt.
 In a small bowl, whisk milk, eggs, and melted butter and pour into dry ingredients.
 Whisk until most lumps smooth out, then pour into skillet over apples.